rnimnicht/chudfish/README.md

 Naive betting market arbitrage strategy

 Polymarket had just introduced 15-min Crypto markets, and the liquidity was very low, so there was a small window of free arb.
-Likely could have made ~15/hr for about a month, but got sidetracked by a MTG Regional Championship.
+We were seeing ~15/hr in test trades for about a month before the window closed.

 Deployed to EC2 via Github Actions with MongoDB backing database.